 “Call no man Father”

-To make things a bit easier for me as I write, I have reproduced the Gospel story in which Jesus speaks these four incredibly misconstrued words.
+To make things a bit easier for you, we have reproduced the Gospel story involving this passage.
 Feel free to refer back to it!

 Then Jesus spoke to the multitudes and to His Disciples, saying: “The scribes and Pharisees sit in Moses’ seat.
 Therefore whatever they tell you to observe, that observe and do, but do not do according to their works; for they say, and do not do.
 For they bind heavy burdens, hard to bear, and lay them on men’s shoulders, but they themselves will not move them with one of their fingers.
 But all their works they do to be seen by men.

 They make their phylacteries broad and enlarge the borders of their garments.
 They love the best places at feasts, the best seats in the synagogues, greeting in the marketplaces, and to be called by men, “Rabbi, Rabbi”; for One is your Teacher, the Christ, and you are all brethren.
 Do not call anyone on earth your father; for One is your Father, He who is in heaven.
 And do not be called teachers; for One is your Teacher, the Christ.
 But he who is greatest among you shall be your servant.
 And whoever exalts himself will be humbled, and he who humbles himself will be exalted.”Matthew 23:1-12

 “Cherry-picking.”
 You may have heard this term before.
 It often gets tossed around in religious conversations and debates.
 Essentially, it means that someone picks and chooses particular Bible verses (almost always out of context) to prove their point.
 Cherry-picking solves nothing.
 In fact, it often makes things frustrating, because the true answer can never be found.